 Perception is how we see ourselves and the world we live in.
 However, what ends up being stored inside us doesn’t always get there in a direct manner.
 Often our mental makeup results from information that has been consciously or subconsciously filtered as we experience it, a process we refer to as a perceptual filter.
 To us this is our reality, though it does not mean it is an accurate reflection on what is real.
-Thus, perception is the way we filter stimuli (e.g., someone talking to us, reading a newspaper story) and then make sense out of it.
+Thus, perception is the way we filter stimuli (e.g., someone talking to us, reading an online blog posting) and then make sense out of it.

-- Exposure – sensing a stimuli (e.g. seeing an ad)
+- Stage 1: Exposure – sensing a stimulus (e.g. seeing an advertisement)

-- Attention – an effort to recognize the nature of a stimuli (e.g. recognizing it is an advertisement)
+- Stage 2: Attention – an effort to recognize the nature of a stimulus (e.g. recognizing it is an advertisement)

-- Awareness – assigning meaning to a stimuli (e.g., humorous ad for particular product)
+- Stage 3: Awareness – assigning meaning to a stimulus (e.g., humorous advertisement for particular product)

-- Retention – adding the meaning to one’s internal makeup (i.e., product has fun ads)
+- Stage 4: Retention – adding the meaning to one’s internal makeup (i.e., product has fun advertisements)

 Marketers spend large sums of money in an attempt to get customers to have a positive impression of their products.
-But clearly the existence of a perceptual filter suggests that getting to this stage is not easy.
+But clearly, the existence of a perceptual filter suggests that getting to this stage is not easy.
 Exposing consumers to a product can be very challenging considering the amount of competing product messages (ads) that are also trying to accomplish the same objective (i.e., advertising clutter).
 So marketers must be creative and use various means to deliver their message.
 Once the message reaches consumer it must be interesting enough to capture their attention (e.g., talk about the product’s benefits).
-But attending to the message is not enough.
-For marketers the most critical step is the one that occurs with awareness.
+But paying attention to the message is not enough.
+For marketers, the most critical step is the one that occurs with awareness.
 Here marketers must continually monitor and respond if their message becomes distorted in ways that will negatively shape its meaning.
-This can often happen due in part to competitive activity (e.g., comparison advertisements).
+This can often happen due, in part, to competitive activity (e.g., comparison advertisements).
 Finally, getting the consumer to give positive meaning to the message they have retained requires the marketer make sure that consumers accurately interpret the facts about the product.